98teg/JSONConfigFile/doc/files/JSON-PROPERTY-OBJECT.md

         "error": JSONProperty.Errors.OBJECT_EXCLUSIVITY_ERROR,
         "properties": ["student", "employee"],
         "context": "person",
-        "as_text": "This properties can not be present at the same time: student, employee, at 'person'."
+        "as_text": "This properties can not be present at the same time: ['student', 'employee'], at 'person'."
     }
 ]
 ```